 As noted earlier, the City uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The focus of the City's governmental funds is to provide information on short-term inflows, outflows, and balances of spendable resources.
+The City's governmental funds focus on providing information on short-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the City's financing requirements.
-Unrestricted fund balance may serve as a useful measure of the City's net resources available for spending at the end of the fiscal year.
+An unrestricted fund balance may serve as a useful measure of the City's net resources available for spending at the end of the fiscal year.